RemitaPaymentServices/rits-sdk-php-v1/README.md

 Note: See 'TestRITSServices.php' in SDK on how to reference response data/attributes.

 ## Account Enquiry
-Payment Request Status finds all available information on a specific account, required fields(Payloads) are as follow;
+Account enquiry gets available information on a specific account, required fields(Payloads) are as follow;
    1. accountNo: Account number of tokenized account to be looked up.
    2. bankCode: The bank code where the account is domiciled.
 Use the Banks Enquiry method.
 ```php